-- 2 Yes, there is a funded student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - 1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support and/or funding. - 0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare. - Score explanation: There is not currently an organisation specifically interested in planetary health within the medical school.
+2 Yes, there is a funded student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.

+1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support and/or funding.

+0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.

+Score explanation: VCU School of Medicine has a newly-formed chapter of Medical Students for a Sustainable Future as of Fall 2020.

 5. Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for sustainability best practices?

-1 Yes, there is a student representative that serves on a medical school or institutional decision-making council.
+1 Ves, there is a student representative that serves on a medical school or institutional decision-making council.
 0 No, there is no such student representative.

-Score explanation: There is no such student representative.
+Score explanation: The treasurer of the MS4SF chapter at VCU also plays an active role in the school's curricular leadership.
+Leadership on other councils is not represented.

-6. In the past year, has the institution had one or morEe co-curricular planetary health programs or initiatives in the following categories?
+6. In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
 (1 point each) 1 Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
 1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
 1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
 1 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
 1 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
 1 Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students) that follow Leave No Trace principles.
-Score explanation: There have been no projects as outlined above within the past year.
+Score explanation: VCU encourages its students and faculty to grow their own food and improve access to healthy foods by way of the MCV Community Garden and Monroe Park Campus Learning Garden.
+VCU's Community Forestry Program facilitates tree planting projects and tree maintenance around Richmond.
+VCU's Outdoor Adventure Program hosts day trips to go kayaking, hiking, and biking, weekly community events like trash pick-ups, and bike clinics to promote bike use as primary transportation.
+The program focuses on Leave No Trace principles and teaches participants how to adhere to them.